-- 1. The election of the two directors named in the Proxy Statement as Class II directors; - The ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; and - 3.
-An advisory (non-binding) resolution to approve the compensation of our named executive officers.
+- 1. The election of the three directors named in the Proxy Statement as Class III directors; - 2.
+The ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; - 3.
+An advisory (non-binding) resolution to approve the compensation of our named executive officers; and - 4.
+An advisory (non-binding) resolution on the frequency of future advisory votes to approve executive compensation.